 Background Paper 2 (BP.O2) set out that a total of 727 dwellings were delivered on small sites, including new build, conversions and change of use at an average rate of 73 dpa between 2011 to 2021.
-The update (ADC.O4) considers the ten year period three years on from this, 2014 to 2024 and finds a total of 911 windfalls on small sites, an average of 91 dpa.
+The update (ADC.O4) considers the ten-year period three years on from this, 2014 to 2024 and finds a total of 911 windfalls on small sites, an average of 91 dpa.
 This is a significant difference and there is no explanation is offered on why the figures are 20% higher post pandemic than pre-pandemic.
-It is possible this relates to the Council's lack of up to date plan, poor housing land supply and delivery record meaning all permissions are windfalls.

-It is unclear what account has been taken of the current lack of housing delivery and five year supply, and the resulting tilted balance, on the scale of windfalls.
-These historic windfalls are potentially an inflated position as the Council have not had an up to date Local Plan in place during these ten years and decisions have therefore been made in the tilted balance.
+It is unclear what account has been taken of the current lack of housing delivery and fiveyear supply, and the resulting tilted balance, on the scale of windfalls.
+The Council has not had an up-to-date Local Plan in place during these ten years and decisions have therefore been made in the tilted balance, and this would have inflated windfalls compared to a plan led approach.

-The historical small site windfalls will have included small sites proposed for allocation that are now commitments and sites up to nine dwellings outside the limits to development in the countryside that might be refused if an up to date Local Plan was in place.
+The historical small site windfalls will have included small sites proposed for allocation that are now commitments and sites up to nine dwellings outside the limits to development in the countryside that might be refused if an up-to-date Local Plan was in place.
 One example of this is the 9 dwellings at Huthwaite allowed on appeal under the titled balance (planning application reference V/2022/0601 and appeal reference 3336447).

-The current figures are therefore not necessarily reflective of what we can expect to see going forward when there is a Local Plan in place and does not provide the compelling evidence that this will be a reliable source of supply, as required by the NPPF.
+The current figures are therefore not necessarily reflective of what we can expect when there is a Local Plan in place.